ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

         // a JSON schema defining path parameters of the HTTP resource }
     requestBody: {
-        // a JSON schema defining request body of the HTTP resource }
+        // a JSON schema defining the request body of the HTTP resource }
 }
 ```